kexiZeroing/kexiZeroing.github.io/src/posts/module-bundler.md

 > - Babel Plugin Handbook: https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md
 > - Write Code to Rewrite Your Code using jscodeshift: https://www.toptal.com/javascript/write-code-to-rewrite-your-code

+> We can think about the *abstract syntax tree* as the “final project” of the front-end of the compiler.
+It’s the most important part, because its the last thing that the front-end has to show for itself.
+The technical term for this is called the *intermediate code representation* or the *IR*.
+An AST is the most common form of IR.

 Below is an example of a Webpack plugin: a BannerPlugin.
 This plugin adds a banner or comment to the top of each generated file.
 It's simple but demonstrates how Webpack plugins interact with the compilation process.

 The `apply` method is Webpack's way of registering a plugin and giving it access to the `compiler` object.
 Webpack calls `apply` during the initialization phase, before the build process begins, allowing the plugin to set up event hooks and modify the build as necessary.